Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: The Determinants of FTAs

 Specifically, the magnitude of the estimated coefficient on the sum of the log GDPs changes significantly across columns and is consistent with claim that conventional methods may yield biased estimates in rich specifications.
 For instance, in columns (II), (III) and (IV), the estimation routines all return estimates which are substantially larger than those in columns (V) and (VI) where we control dyadic dependence.
 These empirical results are consistent with the findings in our Monte Carlo simulations: conventional ML was likely to produce biased estimates in rich specifications.
 In Table 2, we find that FTA market size is likely to receive outsized importance; the estimated coefficients on the size variable in columns (V) and (VI) are 27-32 percent smaller than those columns (III) and (IV).

 Row (D) illustrates a different source of bias.
 In particular, the simple logit indicates that the coefficient on (D) relative factor endowments, measured as the difference of the log capital-labor ratio, is positive and significant in columns (I) and (II).
 This result is consistent with existing empirical results that confirm that differences in factor endowments are important determinants of FTAs.
-However, once we implement a machine learning variable selection in the high-dimensional controls (columns (III)-(IV)), just the opposite pattern emerges: greater similarity in capital-labor ratios are found to \textit{encourage} FTA formation when we employ conventional ML.
+However, once we implement machine learning variable selection in the high-dimensional controls (columns (III)-(IV)), just the opposite pattern emerges: greater similarity in capital-labor ratios are found to \textit{encourage} FTA formation when we employ conventional ML.
 In this sense, benchmark analyses which do not directly account for the inclusion and confoundedness associated with high dimensional co-variates are likely to deliver misleading results.
 For instance, \citet{baier2004economic} do control for a number of the above co-variates in the robustness checks of their seminal analysis and, like our results in column (II), find that the inclusion of additional co-variates in the simple logit has little impact on their benchmark findings.

 At the same time allowing for high dimensional co-variates and dyadic dependence in columns (V) and (VI) also has a large impact on the recovered standard errors.
-Indeed, in this case, it changes preceding conclusions: while we maintain the positive estimated coefficient on the relative factor endowments variable after controlling for dyadic dependence, the standard error more than doubles and no longer allows us to strongly conclude that relative factor endowments are an important determinant of FTA formation.
+Indeed, in this case, it changes preceding conclusions: while we maintain the positive estimated coefficient on the relative factor endowments variable after controlling for dyadic dependence, the standard error more than doubles.
+We can no longer conclude that relative factor endowments are an important determinant of FTA formation, overturning this classic result.
 More generally, accounting for dyadic dependence significantly increases the recovered standard errors for all of our explanatory variables by at least 37 percent relative to conventional ML, which was already relatively conservative.

 Finally, all the methods indicate that the coefficient of (C) economic similarity, measured as the absolute difference of log GDP, is consistently negative, but statistically insignificant.
 In this sense, we do not find strong evidence, regardless of methodology, to support the hypothesis that greater economic similarity between a pair or countries increases the likelihood of an FTA being formed between them.